ibm-mas/gitops-demo/README.md

 After the Suite License Service application is synched you will find one more entry has been created in Secret Manager, created automatically by its post sync hook: `${ACCOUNT_ID}/${CLUSTER_ID}/${MAS_INSTANCE_ID}/sls`.

 The Suite application will not change to Healthy status until we complete the next step to configure its connection to DRO, SLS, and MongoDb.

+> TODO: sync jobs application sets up a new DocDB user for use by this SLS and MAS instance.

 ### Configure Maximo Application Suite Core Platform
 ```bash